Last updated: 14 September

 In Phase 3, you can leave your home for any purpose.
 There is no travel restriction within Scotland provided you are acting in line with all other guidance.
+However, to ease demand on our transport network, you are encouraged to access goods, services and activities within your local areas, by walking, wheeling or cycling if possible.
 More information can be found on the Transport Scotland website.

-It is advisable to walk or cycle for your health and wellbeing during the coronavirus pandemic.
+It is advisable to walk or cycle for your health and wellbeing.
 If you’re not self-isolating, we recommend walking or cycling for journeys and exercise.